-iv) Impede or redirect flood flows? $\boxtimes$ The Osuna Trail Segment Hydrology and Hydraulic Analys spanning 1,000 feet upstream and downstream of the Projbridge crossings in the area including the Morgan Run Golchannel conveys local drainage flows and small storm everovertop the channel banks and expand over the wide flood be infeasible to span the entire 100-year floodplain with a 1,000 feet in the project area (Kleinfelder, 2015).
-The prop The bridge structure is designed to withstand storms and f surface elevations and will convey river flows during 1- to overtop during larger storm events.
-Spread footings are probank during lower flow velocities for the smaller storm evend placement of the project would minimize the potential and Appendix E, Hydrology Report, Osuna Segment of the information on the bridge design.
-Impacts would be less the lect Site and of Course bridge to the bridge due to bosed bridge value to the course of the 1-, to impede or the Coast to Creat t considered oth lge (upstream) -year storms); elder, 2015).
-It the floodplain would span the vithout affection is (with 1.5 feed minimize impant 1.5-, and 2-year restrict flows. ner nearby exists.
-The main relarger storm was determed width of over main river of upstreamet of freeboacts to the char storm.
-The See Appending the main river of the char storm. xisting river events ined to er channel. water rd) and annel e design d) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? $\boxtimes$ The recreational use would not use or interfere with ground management plans exist for the project vicinity.
-Therefore, not have the potential to result in significant adverse impact otherwise conflict with the Basin Plan.
-Impacts would be le as noted abo cts to surface ove, project im water and gro plementatio No mitigation is necessary.
+iv) Impede or redirect flood flows? \boxtimes The Osuna Trail Segment Hydrology and Hydraulic Analys spanning 1,000 feet upstream and downstream of the Projecting crossings in the area including the Morgan Run Golf channel conveys local drainage flows and small storm ever overtop the channel banks and expand over the wide flood be infeasible to span the entire 100-year floodplain with a burning 1,000 feet in the project area (Kleinfelder, 2015).
+The proportion bridge structure is designed to withstand storms and flowertop during larger storm events.
+Spread footings are probank during lower flow velocities for the smaller storm events and placement of the project would minimize the potential than Appendix E, Hydrology Report, Osuna Segment of the information on the bridge design.
+Impacts would be less that ect Site and of Course bridents (up to 10- plain (Kleinfer oridge due to cosed bridge vood events wood events woogsed that routs of the 1-, to impede or to Coast to Creent and to Coast to Coas considered oth ge (upstream) year storms); elder, 2015).
+It the floodplain yould span the vithout affectin is (with 1.5 fee ninimize impact 1.5-, and 2-year restrict flows. ner nearby exit.
+The main relarger storm was determined width of over main river of gupstream set of freeboards to the charts to the charts storm.
+The See Appendian kisting iver events ined to er channel. water rd) and annel e design d) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? \boxtimes The recreational use would not use or interfere with groundwater at the site.
+No groundwater management plans exist for the project vicinity.
+Therefore, as noted above, project implementation would not have the potential to result in significant adverse impacts to surface water and groundwater quality or otherwise conflict with the Basin Plan.
+Impacts would be less than significant.
+Mitigation Measures No mitigation is necessary.
 XI.
-Land Use and Planning Loop thor Would the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact a) Physically divide an established community? $\boxtimes$
+Land Use and Planning Would the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact